UtkarshTrivedi2934/Business-ChatBot/README.md

-# README for Running the Wine Business ChatBot
+# README for Running the Business ChatBot

 - Introduction
-This README provides detailed instructions on how to run the Wine Business ChatBot application built using Streamlit and LangChain.
-The application reads a PDF containing information about a wine business and allows users to ask questions related to that information.
+This README provides detailed instructions on how to run the Business ChatBot application built using Streamlit and LangChain.
+The application reads a PDF containing information about a business and allows users to ask questions related to that information.

 - Requirements
 Before running the application, ensure you have the following installed: